 I was born in Bangladesh.
 Tutoring has been a part of my life since I was very young.
-Being the oldest sibling in the house, my parents wanted to to set an example for my younger brother and sister.
-My brother is currently being homeschooled and my sister is in her first year of college.
+Being the oldest sibling in the house, my parents wanted me to set an example for my younger siblings.
+My brother is currently being homeschooled and my sister is in her second year of college.
 I try my best to get my work out of the way so I can help them out, because thats what I was taught from a very young age.

 As a child, my parents took me from tutoring center to tutoring center, and I did learn a lot from my tutors, but when I was in 7th grade, I was in a private school, and had a really hard math teacher.
 He challenged everyone and taught at a much higher level than he was supposed to but I ended up being one of a handful of people that passed that class.
 If it wasn't for the help of my private tutor, I don't know how I would've passed.
 I still remember how good I felt, knowing I didn't need to go back to retake the final exam in the summer.
 The one thing that I learned from this was that I had the ability to do anything I set my mind to, if I put in the right amount of hard work and dedication.